Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 1 marketplace or platform, if it shows up often in your category

-In Semly it’s useful to distinguish between two types of competitors.
+In Semly it’s worth telling apart two types of competitors.

 These are companies you know from the market that offer similar products or services.